 epinephrine comes in an autoinjector syringe and needle kit that contains the correct dose of medicine your doctor has prescribed.

-epinephrine comes with an EpiPen® autoinjector trainer and a separate trainer instructions for use.
-Be sure to practice first with your autoinjector trainer before an allergy emergency happens to make sure you are ready to use the real EpiPen® and EpiPen Jr® autoinjector in an actual emergency.
-The EpiPen® autoinjector trainer has a grey color and does not contain any medicine or needle.
+epinephrine comes with an autoinjector trainer and a separate trainer instructions for use.
+Be sure to practice first with your autoinjector trainer before an allergy emergency happens to make sure you are ready to use the real Adrenaclick®, EpiPen®, or EpiPen Jr® autoinjector in an actual emergency.
+The autoinjector trainer has a grey color (for EpiPen® or EpiPen Jr®) or beige color (for Adrenaclick®) and does not contain any medicine or needle.

 Carry epinephrine with you at all times for emergency use in case you have a severe allergic reaction.

 Check the injection kits regularly to make sure that the liquid has not changed its color.
 Do not use epinephrine if the liquid has changed its color, or if there are solids in the liquid.

 Do not reuse the remaining portion of the medicine that is left in the autoinjector.
 Throw away the autoinjector after you have used it.

 The dose of epinephrine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of epinephrine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - Adults and children weighing more than 30 kilograms (kg)—0.3 milligram (mg) injected under the skin or into the muscle of your thigh.